Executives, what if a recruiter called you today? Or your job was eliminated?

 As an example, the following Job Description outlines the duties of a CIO in the healthcare industry:

 “Head strategic technology planning, including 5-year roadmaps, cost-saving compliance projects, and IT improvements enabling steady growth.
 Roll out complex architectures and champion cost-effective RPA, help desk, cybersecurity, mobility, and data center projects.
 Oversee 70 reports and $45M budget.”

 If you’d rather make it shorter, you can simply state “Managed 4-state territory, 320 sales reps, and 3 lines of business.”
 This description should be placed immediately under each job title in your career history.

 6 – Pull it all together for a fresh executive resume.

-Now, use the content you created thus far to write your executive resume: your Resume Title, Resume Summary, Executive Achievements, Achievement Bullets, and Job Descriptions.
+Now, use the content you created thus far to write your executive resume: your Resume Title, Resume Summary, Achievement Bullets, and Job Descriptions (all shown in the diagram below).

 By listing your TOP Achievements on the first page, your executive resume has a better chance of attracting attention.

 Your remaining Achievement Bullets can then be shown under each Job Description.

 You can see a similar strategy employed in this CEO and Board Advisor sample resume, which adds headlines such as “Growth Strategist Behind Burgeoning Market Share – With Peak Rise in Valuation.”

 With a little forethought and assessment of your skills, your executive resume can be pulled together for a quick submission to a top job or recruiter.